denniemok/pango-lineage-to-who-label/README.md

 # PANGO Lineage -> WHO Label Conversion for COVID-19 Analysis

-This project aims to provide a comprehensive conversion table that maps PANGO lineages (like `B.1.1.529` and `AY.2`) to their corresponding WHO labels (like `Omicron` and `Delta`).
+This project aims to provide a comprehensive conversion scheme that maps PANGO lineages (like `B.1.1.529` and `AY.2`) to their corresponding WHO labels (like `Omicron` and `Delta`).

 The ability to swiftly convert between PANGO lineages and WHO labels can streamline data analysis, facilitating broader COVID-19 variant-based studies that bridge the gap between scientific research and public discourse.

-For instance, utilising our mapping allows for the correct labeling of more than 85% of GISAID EpiCoV records (tested with over 200k entries from the Australian dataset).
+For instance, utilising our mapping allows for the correct labeling of more than 85% of [GISAID EpiCoV](https://gisaid.org/) records (tested with over 200k Australia entries).
 The remaining unlabeled records may belong to recombinant lineages, newly identified lineages, lineages not labeled by WHO, or records without a lineage designation.

 <details>
   <summary>Supported WHO Labels</summary>